tsvetavvasileva/SKAU14TAF/README.md

 - **Post feature**:
-    - Verify a logged user can successfully create a new post and delete the new post after that.
+    - Verify a logged user can successfully navigate to their Profile Page, create a new post and delete the new post after that.

 - **Profile feature**:
-  - Verify an already registered user can successfully navigate to their Profile Page after successfully logging in with their valid credentials.

-- **Profile feature 2**:
   - Verify a logged user can successfully upload a new profile picture.

 ## Installation